nextflow-io/crg-course-nov16/README.md

 ### Step 3 - Collect read files by pairs

-This step shows how to match *read* files into pairs, so that can be mapped by using *TopHat*.
+This step shows how to match *read* files into pairs, so thay can be mapped by *TopHat*.

 Edit the script `rna-ex3.nf` and add the following statement as the last line: